"After the first day, I started sending practical tips back to my company for immediate implementation."

 - VP, Business Development

 Clinical Operations & Project Management - Site Management - Regulatory Compliance - Contracts - Budgets

 Money-Back Satisfaction Guarantee MAGI is the only clinical research conference that offers a money-back guarantee. (terms & conditions)

-Find out for yourself why 99% of participants are satisfied with MAGI conferences (100% at our last conference).
+Find out for yourself why 99% of participants are satisfied with MAGI conferences.

 Is the MAGI conference right for you?

 Over 650 people (including representatives from over 100 sponsors and CROs) will attend.
 Register now while space is still available.
 See participating organizations.

 Loews Hotel - Philadelphia, PA - May 21-24, 2017